What is the difference between the Breastfeeding Center Milk Connection and a Milk Bank?

 It depends.
 Donors are required to complete the Donor Questionnaire and lab work before dropping off milk.
-This process can take as little as a few days or up to a few weeks, just depending on how quickly you are able to get lab work done.
+This process can take as little as 1 week if you have everything completed right away, or up to 8 weeks, just depending on how quickly you are able to get lab work done.

 I have recently lost a baby.
 Is there a way that I can donate milk?

 At BCMC, we understand that donating milk after the death of a baby can be a profoundly meaningful focus in bereavement.
 We are grateful for any amount of milk, whenever it becomes available.
 A bereaved donor who lacks access to a high quality pump can borrow a hospital grade pump from The Breastfeeding Center.